ETV Bharat / international

 The Union Cabinet’s approval to open a consulate general in Addu City came at a time when Solih, who was a close ally of India, was the President of the Maldives.
 However, ties between India and the Maldives became strained when Muizzu was elected President last year.
 Muizzu had won the presidential election on a pronounced ‘India Out’ campaign.
 He was also perceived as pro-China.

 In recent times, though, various factors have led to ties getting improved with foreign ministers of both India and the Maldives visiting each other’s countries.
-Muizzu too visited in June this year to attend the swearing-in ceremony of Narendra Modi as Prime Minister for the third term.
+Muizzu too visited India in June this year to attend the swearing-in ceremony of Narendra Modi as Prime Minister for the third term.

-Now that the Maldives President has come on what is his first bilateral visit to India after assuming office, it will be interesting to see whether a formal decision will be taken regarding opening of an Indian consulate general in Addu City.
+Now that the Maldives President has come on what is his first bilateral visit to India after assuming office, it will be interesting to see whether a formal decision will be taken regarding the opening of an Indian consulate general in Addu City.

 ETV Bharat Logo